-Response (QOR) because of the forced reliance on the incumbent LEC's network: QOR is identified by the FCC as violating criterion four.6
+QOR is identified by the FCC as violating criterion four.

-In Order 96-286 the FCC explicitly recognizes state administration of portability, while clearly indicating FCC preference for the North American Numbering Council (NANC) to be an administrator.7 The FCC has directed the Chief of its Common Carrier Bureau to issue a public notice that identifies the administrator chosen by the NANC and the proposed location of regional databases.
+In Order 96-286 the FCC explicitly recognizes state administration of portability, while clearly indicating FCC preference for the North American Numbering Council (NANC) to be an administrator.
+The FCC has directed the Chief of its Common Carrier Bureau to issue a public notice that identifies the administrator chosen by the NANC and the proposed location of regional databases.
 A state will have 60 days to notify the FCC and NANC that it does not wish to participate in the NANC regional database.
 A carrier could challenge the state's decision to have its own number portability administrator, but would not prevail unless portability deployment was delayed, or excessive costs were incurred by the carrier, or if any of the nine criteria were violated.